Thyme (Bai Li Xiang)

-Thyme is a food, incense, and medicine for the mind, body and spirit that has an ancient and magical history.
+Thyme is a food, incense, and medicine for the mind, body, and spirit that has an ancient medicinal and magical history.
 Fresh thyme has one of the highest antioxidant levels among herbs and is often used as an ornamental plant in gardens.

-Below is an overview of thyme, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
+Below is an overview of thyme, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of thyme.

 Also Known As: N/A

-Key TCM Actions & Medicinal Uses: Tonify Qi: shortness of breath, coughs, pale complexion, depression.
-Tonify and Warm Lungs: white phlegm cough, chills, fever, tuberculosis, asthma.
-Release to the Exterior: cause sweating to ease muscle pain, chills, fatigue, rheumatism.
-Tonify Spleen: for Spleen Yang Deficiency Syndromes: wet watery diarrhea, colic, nausea, menstrual cramping.
-Tonify Wei Qi and Support Immunity: colds, skin infections and irritations, pussy wounds, parasites.
+Medicinal Uses: Shortness of breath, coughs, pale complexion, depression, white phlegm cough, chills, fever, tuberculosis, asthma, cause sweating to ease muscle pain, chills, fatigue, rheumatism, chronic illnesses, general weakness, wet watery diarrhea, colic, nausea, menstrual cramping, colds, adrenal fatigue, anxiety, depression, foggy brain, cold limbs, poor digestion, skin infections and irritations, pussy wounds, parasites.

 Caution: None noted.